The problem stems from there being insufficient friction between the wall and the pressure-mounted safety gate to hold the gate in place.

 So far, there have been 18 incidents worldwide including three in which a child was injured due to falling down stairs.
 No injuries have been reported in the U.S. at this time.

 There are 58,000 gates in the U.S. and 17,000 in Canada that are involved in the recall.

 The gates are the Patrull Klamma or Smidig safety gates.
 They are white, made of steel and are about 29 inches tall with an adjustable width ranging from 29 to 34 inches.

 IKEA is urging consumers to stop using the safety gate and return it to any of their stores for a full refund.

 If someone is injured due to a defective product, a product liability claim may exist.
 A claim may be pursued to pay for damages caused by the defective product such as medical bills, missed time from work and pain and suffering.

 It is a manufacturer’s responsibility to make sure their products are safe for consumers.
 In a previous blog post we spoke about how retailers must report dangerous products or they could face a high penalty.
-To read more about that post, visit our blog here.

 Consumer Product Safety Commission, “IKEA Recalls Pressure -Mounted Safety Gates due to Fall Hazard”

 Call or text 412-661-1400 or complete a Free Case Evaluation form